psailer1/MasterThesis/README.md

 ## Description branches

 This section gives an overview of the different branches.
 For more detailed information of a branch click on the link to go to the selected specific branch.
+All branches except final are executed locally on a device with the IP address 127.0.0.1.
+The branch final_prototype has a separate device for each component, hence different IP addresses for the components are entered in the figures.

+As already mentioned, the communication protocol HTTP as well as HTTPS can be used.
+For the distinction, different ports would be chosen for each variant.
+Each port has four digits, with HTTP xx5x and HTTPS xx4x as the pattern.
+As an example, the service registry port in HTTP **2254** and HTTPS **2244** is taken.

 <a name="master" />

 ### Master

+The master branch includes the three Arrowhead core systems Service Registry System, Authorization System and Orchestration System in Version 4.1.3.
+As the Arrowhead Framework includes more Systems like mentioned above this brunch provides a **Clean Code Version**.
+The Master branch is intended for local execution of the code via HTTPS.

 ![Arrowhead Core Systems](/images/coresystems.png)